 A Startup lawyer can protect an entity from the many forms of risk that can be incurred through interactions with outside parties.
 A Startup lawyer can mitigate risks by ensuring that the entity complies with the relevant laws; has the requisite licenses and has water-tight contracts with everyone the Startup deals with including its founders and employees.

-What is the Role of a Lawyer in Development of a Start Up?
+What is the Role of a Lawyer in the Development of a Start-Up?

 When entrepreneurs first start their businesses, they are primarily concerned with the goods or services they are offering, the supply chain, and other associated technicalities.
-While prioritising this, entrepreneurs must exercise caution and keep in mind how their legal strategy may affect their company.
-The role of a lawyer in a start up is detailed herein below:
+While prioritizing this, entrepreneurs must exercise caution and keep in mind how their legal strategy may affect their company.
+The role of a lawyer in a start-up is detailed herein below:

 1. Incorporation of the Company

 Lawyers can offer advice to entrepreneurs on a business structure most suited to the entity, whether it be a sole proprietorship, partnership, limited liability partnership, or corporation.
 Lawyers can also facilitate entrepreneurs in determining how to structure their investment in their company.
 A legal professional is also needed when an entrepreneur is raising funds from venture capitalists or angel investors in the initial phases of their business.